 - 1. Large stock pot, generally 6 to 8 quarts.
 The pot should be stainless steel or unchipped enamel.
 Avoid pots made of aluminum or other reactive metals. - 2.
 Thermometer, digital or a candy thermometer.
-Make sure the thermometer goes low enough for your recipe as some candy thermometers start at 200°F. - 3.
+Make sure the thermometer goes low enough for your recipe as some candy thermometers start at 200°F. For example, to make Mozzarella cheese, the thermometer must be able to read 90°F. - 3.
 Measuring spoons and cups, stainless steel, glass or plastic. - 4.
 Long-handled spoon and slotted spoon.
 You need a spoon for stirring as well as a spoon to remove the curds from the whey.
 They can be stainless steel, plastic or nylon.
 However, stainless steel is the easiest to clean. - 5.
 Large bowl for catching drained whey. - 6.
 Cheese cloth, butter muslin or flour sack towel to drain the curds. - 7.
 Colander or strainer made from any non-reactive material (plastic, metal, enamel).
-As with other utensils, avoid aluminum or other reactive material, even when lined with cheesecloth.
+As with other utensils, avoid aluminum or other reactive material, even when lined with cheesecloth. - 8.
+Optional: microwave for one method to make Mozzarella cheese.